Tactile Schematics

 Recruiting

-We recruited 5 Blind and Low Vision participants through our professional network.
+I recruited 5 Blind and Low Vision participants through my professional network.
 They represented a range in learning style, finger variables (sensitivity and size), electronics experience, Braille literacy, and visual acuity.

 Procedure

-We conducted our research through NYU’s Institutional Review Board.
-We presented participants with tactile versions of The Big 6—or the six schematics crucial to understanding Physical Computing—given informed consent, a series of tasks, asked to identify specific electronics components, and explain the schematic in their own words.
+I conducted my research through NYU’s Institutional Review Board.
+I presented participants with tactile versions of the six schematics crucial to understanding Physical Computing.
+I gave informed consent before recording our sessions.
+I used a series of tasks, asking participants to identify specific electronics components, and explain the schematic in their own words.

 - What is title of the schematic?